-Events for the week of Aug.
-27, 2014
+Events for the week of Nov.
+26, 2014

 - Odie’s Deli holds a pub quiz event at 6 p.m.
 Wednesdays.
 The entry fee is $5 per teams of four or $10 for teams of five.
 The winning team takes home the entry fees.

 - The Kenai National Wildlife Refuge Visitor Center on Ski Hill Road in Soldotna shows free films every Saturday at noon, 1 p.m., 2 p.m., 3 p.m. and 4 p.m.
 Nov.
 29 is “Alone in the Wilderness: Part II,” Dec.
 6 is “Magic of the Snowy Owl,” Dec.
 13 is “Games of the North,” Dec.
 20 is “Christmas in Yellowstone,” and Dec 27 is “The Wolf that Changed America.”

-Monday, Sept.
+Monday, Dec.
 1

 - Toastmasters meets from noon to 1 p.m.
 Mondays at Soldotna City Hall.

-Tuesday, Sept.
+Tuesday, Dec.
 2

 - Mykel’s in Soldotna has live music by Robb Justice and friends Thursdays, and Bob Ramponi on Friday and Saturday nights.